Hey, there. Life in Italy is back!

 The church of San Benedetto in Norcia, Umbria

-There has been quite a few sad news this month.
+There has been quite an amount of sad news this month.
 Let’s close this overview with something light, shall we?
 At the end of the month, the new single by Tiziano Ferro has been released, which made lots of people happy.

 I hope you’ll like it!